Effective Anticoagulation With Factor Xa Next Generation in Atrial Fibrillation–Thrombolysis in Myocardial Infarction 48 - ENGAGE AF-TIMI 48

 Subanalysis among Asian patients (n = 2,909): Asians on average weighed about 20 kg (44 lbs) less than non-Asians, and had a higher prevalence of chronic kidney disease requiring dose adjustments.
 The trough edoxaban concentration and anti-factor Xa activity were 20–25% lower for Asians compared with non-Asians, particularly when the lower dose was used.
 Even after adjusting for lower dose, levels were lower (possibly due to younger age and lower use of concomitant amiodarone).
 Despite a lower time in therapeutic range and a greater percentage of time with a subtherapeutic INR, Asian patients treated with warfarin had a higher adjusted risk of intracranial hemorrhage (ICH) (adjusted HR 1.71 [1.05–2.77], p = 0.03), and clinically relevant nonmajor bleeding (adjusted HR 1.56 [1.34–1.82], p < 0.001) compared with non-Asians.
 Compared to warfarin, higher-dose edoxaban significantly reduced ICH, while preserving the efficacy of stroke prevention in both Asians and non-Asians.

 The results of the ENGAGE AF-TIMI 48 study indicate that both edoxaban 60 mg daily and 30 mg daily are noninferior for stroke prophylaxis in patients with AF when compared with warfarin.
 In a subgroup analysis, low-dose edoxaban significantly reduced stroke or systemic embolism compared with warfarin in patients taking concomitant amiodarone.
 Edoxaban resulted in a significant dose-related reduction in bleeding when compared with warfarin, although high-dose edoxaban resulted in an excess of GI bleeding.
 Also, in patients with high CrCl (>95 ml/min), the efficacy of edoxaban appeared attenuated.
 This is likely because of excessive renal clearance of the drug in these patients (correlated with drug trough levels in this analysis).
-This is the reason that edoxaban is not FDA approved for use in patients with high CrCl.
+Accordingly, there is a US FDA “black box warning” against the use of edoxaban for stroke prophylaxis in nonvalvular AF among patients with CrCl >95.
+This does not apply for use in venous thromboembolism treatment.

 These results are similar to those observed in ARISTOTLE for apixaban, ROCKET-AF for rivaroxaban (both factor Xa inhibitors), and RE-LY for dabigatran (oral direct thrombin inhibitor).
 Although there are subtle differences between the four agents and these trials, the current overall evidence supports safety and efficacy of all four agents when compared with warfarin for stroke prophylaxis in patients with AF.
 Direct head-to-head comparisons and cost-effectiveness analyses are eagerly awaited.